 Graduates secure funding for game promoting entrepreneurship in New Zealand

-Graduates of Victoria Business School’s entrepreneurship course have received a grant from the Ministry of Youth Development to make their concept for a game that teaches students about entrepreneurship a reality.
+Graduates of Wellington School of Business and Government’s entrepreneurship course have received a grant from the Ministry of Youth Development to make their concept for a game that teaches students about entrepreneurship a reality.

 Since then they have continued to run with their idea and have now secured a $4000 grant from the Ministry of Youth Development, as well as the guidance of mentors, to help them make their concept a reality.

 “With table-top games experiencing a resurgence, we see an opportunity to provide young people with a tangible connection to entrepreneurship.
 Startup Story might only be a game for a few players but the potential for one of those interested young people to be inspired to engage with the ‘real world players’ in New Zealand’s entrepreneurial ecosystem are limitless,” says Jack.

 Since developing the game last year, Michelle and Jack have continued to refine the game to make it as engaging as it can be.

 “The idea has seen a lot of change and a fair few iterations—all in the interests of creating an engaging game that brings the ecosystem to the learner,” says Jack.
 “We’ve had a blast creating the game and are confident there isn’t any other entrepreneurship resource this dynamic or attractive in the world—let alone New Zealand.”